 Industries with the Lowest Employee Turnover Rates

-In the US, the government has an overall quit rate of 10.8%, which is very low compared to the private sector.
-The lowest is employment at the federal level, which has a 9% quit rate.
+In the US, the government has an overall annual quits rate of about 10%, which is very low compared to the private sector.
+The lowest is employment at the federal level, which piqued at 9% in 2021.
 State and local posts have a quit rate of 11%, but if you exclude the education sector, it goes up to 12.2%.

 In the private sector, companies involved in various financial activities have one of the lowest employee turnover rates, which is at 17.8% on average.
 Here’s a breakdown of the financial sector: